nes-lab/shepherd/docs/user/getting_started.rst

 Installation - ready-to-use image
 ------------------------------------------

 The following guide sets up a single shepherd-node by using a ready-to-use shepherd-image.
 The steps are more detailed and try to simplify the process for new users by cutting away the first instructions from the installation-guide in the previous section (up to shepherd-deploy with ansible).
-The guide is written for **Windows 10 (or newer)** as host, but linux users can easily adapt, as mostly WSL is used.
+The guide is written for **Windows 10 (or newer)** as host, but Linux users can easily adapt.

 As new hardware and unknown software can be intimidating the steps were also `filmed and put on youtube <https://youtu.be/UPEH7QODm8A>`_ for comparing the progress.